wprender/cloudbreak-docs/docs/gcp.md

 `Subnet (CIDR):` a subnet in the VPC with CIDR block

+`Virtual Network Identifier:` optional field, id of an existing virtual network, the provided subnet CIDR will be ignored and the existing network's CIDR range will be used

 `Public in account:` share it with others in the account

 **Security groups**